James7688/LightDefense-Antivirus/README.md

 ***Warning: Please be mindful of user privacy when uploading files to services like VirusTotal, as it can potentially expose sensitive information to third parties.***

+***NOTE: If you download the .exe file then you will not unlock full fearures, paste the python script into your executor to get access to full features***
 <!-- FEATURES -->
 ## Features: